dsu-arl/base-c-programming-dojo/hello-world/knowledge-check/DESCRIPTION.md

 ```
 3. Compile your program and name the executable `print_colors`.
 (Make sure this executable is in your home directory.)
 4. To test your program, compile and run it to see the output.
-5. To get the flag, run `verify` to validate your solution.
+5. To get the flag, run `/challenge/verify` to validate your solution.